KILTprotocol/docs/docs/develop/03_workshop/04_attester/03_ctype.md

 You can also [read through existing CTypes in our CType-index](https://github.com/KILTprotocol/ctype-index).
 :::

-Creating CTypes requires an account and a full DID.
+Creating CTypes requires an account and a DID.
 Make sure your account holds KILT tokens so that you can pay the fees for creating a CType.

 For example, a very basic CType for a driver's license could look like this: